connorjs/dotfiles/README.md

 2. Run the install script: `./install.sh`
 3. Restart to see all changes

+## File system

+- `$HOME/.config`: XDG config pattern.
+I prefer to use this where possible.

+  The install script uses `stow` to link this repositories packages.
+For example, `.vimrc` ends up in `$HOME` and the `init.vim` script ends up in `$HOME/.config/nvim` as expected.

+  _The package names in this repository exist as preferred logical naming.
+Only this install script uses them; they do not appear in the target file system._

+- `$HOME/w`: Workspaces for code repositories.
+I name it `w` for brevity.
+If needed, create `w` on the appropriate drive and symlink to it from `$HOME`.

+  Namespacing: Regardless of tooling, I see namespacing for code repositories.
+  GitHub has the user or organization, AWS has the account, and Azure DevOps has the project.

+  I match this namespacing with the first-level directory structure under `w`.
+  For example, this repository will exist at `$HOME/w/connorjs/dotfiles`.

+  _Note: I have considered having separate workspaces or another directory per tool.
+For example, `~/gh` or `~/w/gh` for GitHub.
+However, I have yet to hit conflicts that warrant this additional namespace scheme._

 ## Things to do

 - [X] Single install script